The 10 Best Outdoor Grills for Aspiring and Expert Grill Masters Alike

 2. Nexgrill Model 720 Series Propane

 If you’re looking for something more affordable, this Nexgrill model is a great choice.
-“It features four stainless steel burners with 12,000 BTUs each,” says chef Senich, adding that the massive stainless steel grates give you a whopping 462 square inches of cook space—so you can cook the whole fam’s burgers at once.
+“It features four stainless steel burners with 12,000 BTUs each,” says chef Senich, adding that the massive stainless steel grates give you a whopping 462 square inches of cooking space.
+That means you can make the whole fam’s burgers in one shot.
 “Plus, it provides a five-year burner warranty.”

 If you prefer charcoal grills, chef Senich has some sound advice.
 “Charcoal grills take a little more finesse to prepare for cooking, and they take longer to heat up and cool down.
 However, you can get great flavors when cooking with a charcoal grill.”
 They’re also typically much smaller than gas grills, making them more appropriate for smaller outdoor spaces.